Theoretical and Computational Chemistry

 Methodological research includes computational methods for electron correlation, electron density analysis, QSAR, analysis of XRD data, advanced methods of molecular dynamics simulation and importance sampling, thermal and electronic transport calculations, correlated and many-body methods applied to the solid state.
 There is also a strong interest in software development through the Molpro and other codes, and in the effective exploitation of high-performance massively parallel computers.
 The group is supported by excellent computing infrastructure, including the University Advanced Research Computing facility.

-Each year the School of Chemistry welcomes applicants who have secured funding from external sponsors, or who are self-funded.
+The School of Chemistry also welcomes applicants who have secured funding from external sponsors, or who are self-funded.

 In answer to the question ‘How do you plan to fund your studies?’, please specify the details and upload any documents providing the evidence (for example: letter of confirmation of scholarship).